FarihaAnis/SQL-LangChain-Subway-Chatbot-with-Groq-Llama-3-Direct-SQL-Querying-/README.md

 # SQL LangChain Subway Chatbot with Groq Llama 3 (Direct Querying)

 This repository focuses on building the Subway AI Chatbot using SQL LangChain (Direct Querying).
-For details on MySQL Database Setup, Web Scraping Workflow, and Geocoding Extraction, refer to the [Backend Guide Setup](https://github.com/FarihaAnis/subway-aichatbot/tree/master/backend).
+For details on MySQL Database Setup, Web Scraping Workflow, and Geocoding Extraction, refer to the [Backend Setup Guide](https://github.com/FarihaAnis/subway-aichatbot/tree/master/backend).

 ## Chatbot Architecture
 The chatbot operates as an end-to-end SQL Q&A system, where users can ask questions about Subway outlets in Kuala Lumpur without needing SQL knowledge.